We are going on an Antarctic Cruise in January - would appreciate suggestions of what to see in Argentina and Chile - we

 Pucon is a lovely spot in the mountians in Chile, it has active volcanoes near by that you can watch from a safe distance.
 The Navimag Ferry from Puerto Montt to Puerto Natales in Chile is amazing and worth forking out a lttle extra cash for.
 From there you can do the spectacular "W" a 5 day hike in the Torres del Paine National Park.
 It is not very difficult and absolutely worth it.

 In Southern Argentina you don't want to miss El Calafate and Perito Morano Glacier, Bariloche or El Chaltan.
 BA is worth the trip north if you have time (28hr bus from Ushuaia).
 The Valdes Peninsular is where Orcas beach themselves to catch saels/sealions and also worth the extra time to get there.
-If you enjoy wine and steak then not going to Mendoza would be remiss. about 9 years ago
+If you enjoy wine and steak then not going to Mendoza would be remiss. over 9 years ago